COMHIS/python-basics/2_basic_concepts/part2.md

 ### Iteration

 Iteration means that we repeat the same process identically a number of times.
-Iteration (some times called as _loops_) can take many forms, here we present the most usual way this is done in python, called **for each**-loops.
+Iteration (some times called as _loops_) can take many forms, here we present the most usual way this is done in python, called **for**-loops.

-The idea of **for each** loops is that it takes, as an input, something that can be iterated (usually a list of some kind), and goes through each member of that iterable thing in turn until it reaches the end.
+The idea of a **for** loop is that it takes, as an input, something that can be iterated (usually a list of some kind), and goes through each member of that iterable thing in turn until it reaches the end.
 And that's it.

 So let's write the example above in to a python code: